-Tivoli SecureWay Policy Director
+Tivoli SecureWay Policy Director versions 3.7 or 3.8

 UVM software simplifies and improves policy management by smoothly integrating with a centralized, policy-based access control solution, such as Policy Director.

 UVM software enforces policy locally whether the system is on the network (desktop) or stands alone, thus creating a single, unified policy model.